deeshantk/tenserflow_1/README.md

 # tenserflow_1
-train model to predict for some new value
+Train model to predict for some new value

 Libraries used here are-
 1- tenserflow